 With the exception of the first vertebra (spinal bone) in our neck, our vertebrae are connected to each other in three places: the disc in the front and two small joints at the back of each vertebra known as facet joints.
-When healthy, these facet joints control the normal movement of our neck, allowing smooth pain free rotation and side bending of the head on the neck.
+When healthy, these facet joints control the normal movement of our neck, allowing smooth pain-free rotation and side bending of the head on the neck.

 A fibrous capsule, that contains many small nerve fibers, surrounds each of these facet joints.
-With the violent motion inflicted upon the neck in a whiplash type injury, the capsules of the facet joint can become overstretched causing irritation of the nerves.
+With the violent motion inflicted upon the neck in a whiplash-type injury, the capsules of the facet joint can become overstretched causing irritation of the nerves.
 Research has shown that irritation of the facet joints associated with the 2nd & 3rd vertebra in our neck can cause a headache type pain that begins in the base of the skull and radiates up the back of the head.

 Another common cause of headaches after an auto accident is a concussion.
-This is a result of a blow to the head, striking the head against something or the rapid and violent shaking of the brain inside the skull.
-While much is known about concussion, researchers still do not fully understand the ins and outs of the altered brain functions that occur from trauma to the brain.
+This is a result of a blow to the head, striking the head against something, or the rapid and violent shaking of the brain inside the skull.
+While much is known about concussions, researchers still do not fully understand the ins and outs of the altered brain functions that occur from trauma to the brain.
 Suffice it to say, concussions can be a major source of headaches.

 Seeking care from a health professional, such as a chiropractor, who is trained and experienced in treating trauma cases is essential.
 Research has also demonstrated that the sooner the correct type of care is initiated, the better the chances for a full recovery.